Imports

 Note

-To define a new import we will offer several predefined types, like Excel, BMECat, DataNorm or custom.
+To define a new import, we offer several predefined types, such as Excel, BMECat, DataNorm, and custom.
 Most of these types are defined in additional extensions.

 Microsoft Excel